erockdotdev/dead-simple-console-colors/README.md

  * Console.error()
  * Log text in red
  **/
-Console.error("Failed to saved to db")
+Console.error("Failed to save to db")

 ```